 Dry recipes

 Ollie offers 2 dry food recipes, Beef and Sweet Potato and Chicken and Carrot.
 Both are baked into bite-size morsels at safe, low temperatures to ensure minimal nutrient loss and a great crunch for your dog.
-Ollie's 2 baked recipes, both packaged and in bowls
+Side by side image of Ollie's baked recipes.
+Beef and Sweet Potato in a pink bag and Chicken and Carrot in a blue bag

 The beef recipe includes beef and beef livers for protein.
 Healthy fats appear in the form of coconut oil and fish oil.